megadrive-crypto/megadrive-coin/LITEPAPER.md

 14. Develop a system for listing and trading Megadrive coins on the DEX.

-15. Develop a system for monitoring and auditing the Meg
+15. Develop a system for monitoring and auditing the MegaDex Ecosystem.